Jon Daly (footballer): Dundee United

+2006–07 season

 On 13 January 2007, he made his debut for the club, starting the whole game, in a 5–0 loss against Rangers.
 Since joining Dundee United, Daly became the club's first choice striker but he struggled to score in the first two months there.
 On 31 March 2007, Daly scored his first goal for Dundee United, in a 1–1 draw against the defending league champions Celtic.
 After the match, Daly's performance was praised by manager Craig Levein, describing him as "tireless up front and a lot of people don't see all the work he does."

 However, in early May 2007, Daly suffered a posterior cruciate ligament injury, ruling him out for around six months, which saw him miss the start of the 2007–08 season.
 At the end of the 2006–07 season, he went on to make eleven appearances and scoring two times in all competitions.

+2007–08 season

 At the start of the 2007–08 season, Daly says he's making his return to Dundee United's first team within the next six weeks.
 By October, Daly made progress on his road to recovery and appeared four times as an unused substitute throughout the month.
 On 10 November 2007, he made his first appearance of the season against Kilmarnock and played 88 minutes before being substituted, in a 2–0 win.
 In a follow–up match, however, Daly suffered ankle injury in the 24th minute and was substituted, in a 2–2 draw against Hibernian.
 After the match, he was out for two months, with manager Levein's expectations of his return would happen in the New Year.

 However, the New Year has passed and Daly still recovering from his injury, eventually delaying his return to two months.
 On 12 March 2008, he played his first match in five months, coming on as an 83rd-minute substitute for Craig Conway, in a 0–0 draw against Celtic.
 Since returning from injury, however, Daly found his playing time, coming from the substitute and often playing out of position and continued to struggle scoring goals for the rest of the season.
 At the end of the 2007–08 season, he went on to make nine appearances in all competitions.